fpelliccioni/fpelliccioni.github.io/_posts/es/posts/2015-08-12-usando-la-terminologia-adecuada-metodo.md

   evaluating the expressions in one of more methods.
 There are three types of expressions: assignments, message sends, and returns.

-Como no pude encontrar referencias anteriores a Smalltalk sobre algún otro lenguaje que utilice la palabra "método", le consulté a [Paul McJones](http://www.softwarepreservation.org/author/pmcjones), miembro del [Software Preservation Group](http://www.softwarepreservation.org/) y coautor de [Elements of Programming](http://www.elementsofprogramming.com/), para mi es una eminencia en lo que respecta a historia de los lenguajes de programación y sobre la historia de la computación en general.
+Como no pude encontrar referencias anteriores a Smalltalk sobre algún otro lenguaje que utilice la palabra "método", le consulté a [Paul McJones](http://www.softwarepreservation.org/author/pmcjones), miembro del [Software Preservation Group](http://www.softwarepreservation.org/) y coautor de [Elements of Programming](http://www.elementsofprogramming.com/).
+Considero a Paul una eminencia en lo que respecta a historia de la computación y en particular los lenguajes de programación.

 > Fernando: ...
 Do you know any programming language, before Smalltalk, that use the word "method"? ...